JavidRizwan/RandomQuoteGenerator/README.md

 # Random Quote Generator

-visit here for livee preview -> https://random-quote-maker.netlify.app/
+visit here for live preview -> [Random quote Generator](https://random-quote-maker.netlify.app/)

 created with react as a part of freeCodeCamp projects